erdnaxeli/clip/docs/user guide/errors.md

 # Errors

-When calling `#parse` you should catch errors, unless you want your program to crash in a bad way.
+When calling `#parse` you should always rescue errors, unless you want your application to crash in a bad way.
 The method can raises 3 different errors.
 Those errors have two common properties: